 Formalin should be used exclusively (NOT alcohol-based fixatives commonly used for liquid based Pap smears).
-Alcohol can denature adhesives used in Histologic's devices and should be avoided.
+Alcohol can denature adhesives used in Histologic's devices and should be avoided, or, if preferred, the lab made aware that the fabric pad may disorient from the plastic tip once the specimen arrives in the lab.
 Histologics does not sell fixative.
 Consult the laboratory for their preferred method and fixative.

 Q: Do I need to apply local anesthesia to the cervix before performing colposcopic biopsy or curettage?

 This is a clinical decision to be made by the clinician and the patient.
 Colposcopic biopsy and endocervical curettage is rarely performed under local anesthesia.
 Please refer to the published data regarding fabric based biopsy which discusses and compares the associated pain and bleeding with conventional methods.